mauriiciobarbosa/designpatterns/src/designpatterns/proxy/README.md

 There're dozen of real world examples of `proxy pattern` in libraries that we use on our professional or pet projects.
 The first one is the `Retrofit API`, that make use of `dynamic proxy` to perform `http` requests.
 In the kotlin language, we have the keyword
-`lazy` that acts as a `virtual proxy`, deferring the real object initialization when it's first requested.
+`lazy` that acts as a `virtual proxy`, deferring the real object initialization when it's first required.